Study at the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems, University of Oxford

 Taught Course Training

-In your first two terms of study, you will take aroud 15 exciting cuttin-edge courses.
-Each course will typically take 1-2 weeks, consisting of 2-3 hours of lectures each morning, followed by laboratory sessions in the afternoon.
+In your first two terms of study, you will take around 16 exciting cutting-edge courses.
+Each course will be one week, consisting of 2-3 hours of lectures each morning, followed by laboratory sessions in the afternoon.
 These can be interactive modules, project work, individual and team assignments.
 Each module will emphasise case examples from across the breadth of our Autonomous Systems vision

 See the list of CDT Taught Modules that you'll be studying.